-Which tools work, how much do they cost and will they grow my business?
-There's good news - we've worked with all the tools and can tell you the best place to start is with sales automation.
+Which tools work, how much do they cost, and will they grow my business?
+There's good news - we've worked with all the tools and can tell you sales automation is the best place to start.

 How to Master Sales Automation

-Keep your marketing engine running smoothly by putting your processes and resources on "auto-pilot".
-This way you can focus your efforts on innovation, new leads, lead nurturing—or whatever your business needs most.
+Put your processes and resources on "auto-pilot" to keep your marketing engine running smoothly.
+This way, you can focus your efforts on innovation, new leads, lead nurturing—or whatever your business needs most.

 Here are a few simple sales automation tips to keep your business running like a well-oiled machine.